Skip to main content

 Because of the amount of information that’s being transmitted back and forth, end users might experience quite a bit of lag between input and output.
 For example, when typing in a few words, there might be a delay between the keystrokes and the display on the screen.

-Is a Remote Desktop Protocol (RDP) Secure?
+Is Remote Desktop Protocol (RDP) Secure?

 A remote desktop protocol (RDP) requires you to connect to another device over a network connection.
 This works primarily well when both devices are located on the same network, as there is no need to bypass any specific firewall or other security infrastructure.